 A Season of Hope

-Below I’ve included some links to a few other blog posts that I’ve written on the topic of withdrawal, as well as a link to my YouTube videos on withdrawal & healing.
+Because this month’s theme at the Lovely Grind is prescription drug withdrawal, I’ve included some links to other blog posts that I’ve written on the topic recently, as well as a link to my YouTube videos on withdrawal and healing.
 Please share these items with anyone you know who might benefit from them, and don’t hesitate to message me with questions or comments.

-Have yourself a very blessed and healthy week, and please stay connected at The Lovely Grind so that we can have a great 2019 together!
+Have yourself a very blessed and merry Christmas, and please stay connected at The Lovely Grind so that we can have a great 2019 together!

 Lovely Grind Author & Web Creator